 Kwale County consists of the Gazi Bay which houses the renowned Mikoko Pamoja project geared towards carbon credit sales, the paltry Diani estuarine forest on river Mwachema mouth, Sii Island, the Vanga Funzi system and Mwache creek amounting to 8,354 Ha.

-Mangroves are National forests in Kenya; their management is bestowed in the hands of Kenya Forest Service (KFS), singly or in partnership with Kenya Wildlife Service (KWS), if they occur in Marine Protected Areas (MPAs).
+Mangroves are National forests in Kenya; their management is bestowed in the hands of the Kenya Forest Service (KFS), singly or in partnership with Kenya Wildlife Service (KWS) if they occur in Marine Protected Areas (MPAs).

 Mangroves face a series of challenges that threaten their existence both climatic and anthropogenic.
-Their sustainable use, conservation and protection are key in ensuring their continuous existence overtime.
-From cutting off human pressure, adopting smart climatic adaptive strategies in their management, strengthening management, community engagement, empowerment and enforcing laws laid down for their protection, the majestic forests are key in tackling climate change and sustaining of coastal livelihoods.
+Their sustainable use, conservation, and protection are key in ensuring their continued existence over time.
+From cutting off human pressure, adopting smart climatic adaptive strategies in their management, strengthening management, community engagement, empowerment, and enforcing laws laid down for their protection, the majestic forests are key in tackling climate change and sustaining coastal livelihoods.